qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 The :guilabel:`Move to Bottom` option follows the same logic to move layers and groups down.

-The checkbox for a group will show or hide all the layers in the group with one click.
+The checkbox for a group will show or hide the checked layers in the group with one click.
+With :kbd:`Ctrl` pressed, the checkbox will also turn on or off all the layers in the group and its sub-groups.

+:kbd:`Ctrl`-click on a checked / unchecked layer will uncheck / check the layer and all its parents.

 Enabling the **Mutually Exclusive Group** option means you can make a group have only one layer visible at the same time.